ovcharovcoder/optimize.css/README.md

 <h2>About</h2>
 <p>
 This is a reset and optimization CSS file that ensures a consistent and stable appearance of elements across all modern browsers by minimizing default styles and creating a flexible foundation for UI development.
+This is a universal solution for developers that saves time and helps avoid browser-related styling issues during the layout process.
+It’s a great base for any web project that supports modern approaches to accessibility and style optimization.
 </p>

 <h2>Key Benefits</h2>